unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 ---
 ### ● DoubleShadeWithFeather Workflow

-There are items of DoubleShadeWithFeather, the standard workflow in UST2/UniversalToon.
+There are items of DoubleShadeWithFeather, the standard workflow in Unity Toon Shader.
 This workflow can have 2 **Position Maps**, a special feature that allows the 1st and 2nd Shade Colors to be fixed to a model regardless of lighting.

 <img width = "400" src="../images/URP_image020.png">